hananitallyson/guide-to-front-end/README.md

 - [The Internet: HTTP & HTML](https://youtu.be/kBXQZMmiA4s)

 ## What is HTTP?
 HTTP is an application layer protocol used for communication between clients and servers, following a client-server model.
 It's a stateless protocol, meaning servers don't retain information between requests.
+But it's not only this.

 ### Articles and Documentation
 - [Everything you need to know about HTTP - cs.fyi](https://cs.fyi/guide/http-in-depth)